American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Thank you.
 Your next question comes from Brian Meredith with UBS.

 Hey.
 Good morning.
 Two quick questions here for you.
-First, if I look at the general operating expenses down 20% year-over-year in the Commercial line segment, so Brian, Peter, I'm wondering, when are we going to start seeing the investments in the business that you talked about start to kick in on the expense side?
-And could that have some offset with respect to the margins in the business as a loss ratio may be goes down, you'll start to see the expense ratio at least in the interim kind of move up here?
+First, if I look at the general operating expenses, down 20% year-over-year in the Commercial line segment.
+So, Brian, Peter, I'm wondering, when are we going to start seeing the investments in the business that you'd talked about start to kick in on the expense side?
+And could that have some offset with respect to the margins in the business as the loss ratio may be goes down, you'll start to see the expense ratio at least in the interim kind of move up here?

 Yeah.
 Investment is – we're investing in people.
-So there's good GOE and bad GOE, that's a good GOE, and we're investing in people.
-So that – and I said this the last call, maybe you are going to see – you could see some offsets to reductions over here with increases over here, but we're adding to the strength of the company.
+So there's good GOE and bad GOE, that's a good GOE.

+And we're investing in people.
+So that – and I said this in the last call, maybe you're going to see – you could see some offsets to reductions over here with increases over here, but we're adding to the strength of the company.
 Ultimately, that's a good thing.
 So I'm not – we have to be expense conscious in this business.
 We, as a company, still have an expense level that's in excess of our peers and therefore, in excess of what the market will bear.
-We got to address that.
+We've got to address that.
 There's no question about it.
-And there's different ways to address it, but getting better people in is has to be a priority period.
+And there's different ways to address it, but getting better people in is – has to be a priority, period.
+Sid, you want to say something?

-Yeah, Brian, I just remind you one of the most areas that we've been most aggressive on and that has contributed to our expense discipline has been areas such as professional services fees, overhead IT infrastructure, real estate and we're going to continue to attack those areas I think with a tremendous amount of discipline, both at AIG level and in Commercial.
+Yeah, Brian, I'd just remind you one of the areas that we've been most aggressive on and that has contributed to our expense discipline has been areas such as professional services fees, overhead IT infrastructure, real estate and we're going to continue to attack those areas I think with a tremendous amount of discipline, both at AIG level and in Commercial.

 Right.
 And we're going through this – we mentioned the structure.
 The structure calls for – like all unit integrity, more specialized units, more of them.
 Technically speaking, that probably adds a little bit to expense levels.
 But my experience is when you put someone in charge, give them a unit, they squeeze the living daylights out of the expenses.
-So I think ultimately, that's another great way to get our expenses under control, get people responsibilities for a P&L, and you'll see expense discipline.
+So, I think ultimately, that's another great way to get our expenses under control.
+Give people responsibilities for a P&L, and you'll see expense discipline.

 Great.
 And then, just next question quickly, just on the share buyback that we saw on the quarter, kind of taking a little bit different way here toward this, Brian. $250 million, not a whole lot, not that meaningful.
 Why buy back anything?
 Why not just keep the cash in your balance sheet for these investment opportunities?